Peter Lombard, In Psalterium (early 13th century) Lincoln Cathedral Library, MS 30

 Peter Lombard made his name as a teacher at the Cathedral School in Paris.
 His texts were widely studied.
 The Library has 19 manuscripts by Lombard, demonstrating its importance as an early centre of learning.
 Although there are several major illuminated initials in this, his commentary on the Psalms, it is sadly also an example of one of the manuscripts in the collection whose illuminations have been cut out.
 In 1849 the rather finely named Beriah Bottfield, a 19th century politician and bibliographer, wrote a book on the Cathedral libraries of England in which he stated that at Lincoln “the manuscripts are now carefully lettered and arranged, though, as formerly a few shillings were sufficient to allow the excision by any curious stranger of the illuminated capitals, many of the volumes are lamentably mutilated and defective”.
 You will be pleased to hear that this practice is no longer permitted and that the manuscripts are carefully looked after and preserved for future generations.

-The magnificent illuminated initial D (below) at the beginning of Psalm 109 (Dixit Dominus Domino Meo) shows King David seated on the left, holding a sceptre in his right hand and a model of the Temple in his left, while the Lord God sits on the right, crowning David, affirming the medieval view that the king’s authority came directly from God.
+The magnificent illuminated initial D (above right) at the beginning of Psalm 109 (Dixit Dominus Domino Meo) shows King David seated on the left, holding a sceptre in his right hand and a model of the Temple in his left, while the Lord God sits on the right, crowning David, affirming the medieval view that the king’s authority came directly from God.

 Geoffrey Chaucer, Canterbury Tales (15th century) Lincoln Cathedral Library, MS 110

 Geoffrey Chaucer wrote the Canterbury Tales between 1387 and 1400.
 It is the story of a group of thirty people who travel as pilgrims to Canterbury.
 The pilgrims, who come from all levels of society, tell stories to each other to pass the time on their journey.
 These stories make up the Canterbury Tales.